100-meter dash workouts

 • You should internally feel the downshift in speed, but it should be unnoticeable to an onlooker.
 Your goal is to remain as fast as possible through the finish.

-Sample Training Split (2 day sprint program)
+Sample Training Split (2-day sprint program)

 Sunday: OFF

-Monday: Sample Speed Program For The 100m
+Monday: Sample Speed Program For The 100-Meter Dash

 Tuesday: Upper Body Lifting